yomarguti/codestream/atom/README.md

 # Requirements

-- CodeStream requires a current version of [Visual Studio Code](https://code.visualstudio.com/).
+- CodeStream requires version 1.34 or later of [Atom](https://atom.io/).
 - Your repository must be managed by Git, or a Git hosting service like GitHub.
 - In order to sign up with Slack, make sure your company doesn't require Slack apps to be pre-approved by an admin.
 CodeStream is not yet available in the Slack app directory.